The definition of “soft skills” on Wikipedia feels like it’s been written by a very confused person.

 More than demonstration, soft skills require participation.
 Here are some learning approaches that do work when it comes to acquiring or improving soft skills:

-- Coaching and mentoring: research found that coaching significantly enhances motivation, coping skills, and overall emotional wellbeing.
+- Coaching and mentoring.
+Research suggests that coaching significantly enhances motivation, coping skills, and overall emotional wellbeing.
 One of the most important aspects of coaching is to provide feedback, which helps people identify their key areas of improvement.
 This is crucial when it comes to soft skills, as people are pretty much unaware of their own soft skills, with only a 10% overlap between the skills people think they have, and the ones they actually have.

-- Interactive training: there is strong evidence of the effectiveness of interactive training when it comes to learning soft skills.
-For example, research shows that 90% of creativity training programmes produce positive results.
-As discussed, the interactive part is essential, as soft skills cannot be taught through a good old traditional lecture.
+- Interactive training.
+There is strong evidence of the effectiveness of interactive training when it comes to learning soft skills.
+For example, many creativity training programmes do produce positive results.
+Again, the interactive part is essential!
+Soft skills cannot be taught through a good old traditional lecture.

-- Online interventions: interestingly, whether the interventions are delivered online or offline doesn’t seem to matter.
-Which is pretty exciting if you’re thinking about learning new soft skills or improving existing ones—no need to travel far to attend face-to-face events.
+- Online interventions.
+Interestingly, whether soft skills training is delivered online or offline doesn’t seem to matter.
+Which is pretty exciting if you’re thinking about learning new soft skills or improving existing ones — no need to travel far to attend face-to-face events.